grnet/snf-image/docs/architecture.rst

 task to run *SNF_IMAGE_TARGET* and *SNF_IMAGE_PASSWD* variables need to be present.

-**FilesystemResizeMounted**: Injects a script into a Windows image file system that will enlarge the last file system to cover up the whole partition.
+**FilesystemResizeMounted**: For Windows VMs this task injects a script into the VM's file system that will enlarge the last file system to cover up the whole partition.
 The script will run during the specialize pass of the Windows setup.
+For Linux VMs this task is used to extend the last file system in case its type is Btrfs or XFS, since those file systems require to be mounted in order to resize them.
 If the *SNF_IMAGE_TARGET* variable is missing, the task will fail.

 **EnforcePersonality**: Injects the files specified by the *SNF_IMAGE_PROPERTY_OSFAMILY* variable into the file system.
 If the variable is